DivergentThinking/keylang/key.md

 # KeyLang: A Scripting Language in the Key of C

-The original documentation for KeyLang can be found [here](https://rawgit.com/clicheinternetalias/keylang/master/key.html).
+The original documentation for KeyLang, which was written by [@clicheinternetalias](https://github.com/clicheinternetalias), can be found [here](https://rawgit.com/clicheinternetalias/keylang/master/key.html).
-This documentation was written by @clicheinternetalias.

 ## Overview